Crossed Products of Operator Algebras: The Crossed Product as the Tensor Algebra of a C -correspondence.

 There are three sources of inspiration for the results in this chapter.
 First we saw in Definition~\ref{relativedefn} that given a system $(\A, \G, \alpha)$ there is a whole family of crossed products, parametrized by the possible $\ca$-covers of $\A$, which we coined as relative crossed products.
 In Corollary~\ref{allrcoincide} we verified that all relative \textit{reduced} crossed products coincide.
 This raises the question if a similar result is valid for the relative (full) crossed products.
 Theorem~\ref{HNtensor1} indicates that this is a very delicate problem that among other things it also rubs shoulders with the validity of WEP for certain $\ca$-algebras.

 For a second inspiration recall that we have already verified that the identities

 are indeed true whenever $\A$ ia a Dirichlet algebra and $\G$ is an arbitrary discrete group (Theorems~\ref{Dirichletenvr} and \ref{Dirichletenv}) or $\A$ is arbitrary but $\G$ is abelian (Theorem~\ref{abelianenv}).
 In this chapter we continue to investigate the validity of such identities.
-We will show that for a very special class of operator algebras and group actions, the validity of (\ref{envidentity}) is equivalent to an open problem in $\ca$-algebra theory, \textit{the Hao-Ng isomorphism problem}, which we will describe shortly.
+We will show that for a very special class of operator algebras and group actions, the validity of (\ref{envidentity}) is intimately connected with an open problem in $\ca$-algebra theory, \textit{the Hao-Ng isomorphism problem}, which we will describe shortly.

 There is a third source of inspiration for the results of this chapter.
 In Theorem~\ref{crossedtensor} we proved that the crossed product of a tensor algebra of a $\ca$-correspondence with a discrete group may fail to be a tensor algebra.
 And yet we noticed that for an elliptic M\"obius transformation $\alpha$ of the unit disc, the crossed product $\bbA(\bbD) \rtimes_{\alpha} \bbZ$ of the disc algebra is isomorphic to the semicrossed product $C(\bbT) \times_{\alpha} \bbZ^+$ and thus a tensor algebra.
 It turns out that this fact is not just a curiosity but generalizes considerably.
 As we shall see, the crossed product of \textit{any} tensor algebra by a generalized gauge automorphism is once again a tensor algebra of some other $\ca$-correspondence.